grafana/tanka/docs/docs/jsonnet/overview.md

 expressing what shall be deployed to your Kubernetes cluster.
 Understanding Jsonnet is crucial to using Tanka effectively.

+This page covers the Jsonnet language itself.
+For more information on how to use Jsonnet with Kubernetes, see [the tutorial](/tutorial/jsonnet).

 ## Syntax

 Being a superset of JSON, the syntax is very similar: